Rajiv-Sangle/Grover_search_on_a_database/README.md

 # Grover search on a database using Qiskit
 This exercise demonstrates Grover's search algorithm on a simple database.

+The file The_genius_of_Grover's_Algorithm.pdf discusses how Grover developed the optimal search algorithm.

+The Jupyter Notebook Grover_Search_on_a_Database.ipynb discusses the code that demonstrates how a simple classical database can be encoded as a quantu oracle to perform search.
+This is essentially to demystify the concept of an oracle often described as a "magic" black-box that selectively reflects the target state to be searched.

+This implementation demonstates the true meaning of an oracle query in the context of database access.

 References:

 1) From Schrödinger’s equation to the quantum search algorithm, Grover L.K., Pramana - J Phys 56, 333–348 (2001).